 In Year 1, all modules are compulsory.
 The modules will enable you to develop fundamental and international hospitality and tourism-specific management skills and knowledge.
 All managers in service industries need to be able to understand, analyse and improve the processes for which they are responsible.

-In Year 2, you will study a combination of compulsory modules based on fundamental management topics such as Business Finance and Business Delivery Skills, and international hospitality and tourism-specific management topics such as Tourism Policy and Development, and Contemporary Issues in Hospitality Management.
+In Year 2, you will study a combination of compulsory modules based on fundamental management topics such as Applied Financial Management and Managing Organisation and Human Resources, and international hospitality and tourism-specific management topics such as Tourism Policy and Development.

 Each 15-credit module is designed to involve 150 hours of student work.
 This is time spent in lectures, laboratories and tutorials, and includes private study on your own or in small study groups.
 You will also write essays and assignments drawing on your understanding of a subject.